 A-level: AAA excluding General Studies, preferably including an Art and Design-related A-level such as Design, Design Technology or Art and Design, and including a minimum grade B Mathematics and Science at GCSE or equivalent (where an A-level in Mathematics or Science isn’t taken).

 Where an A-Level Science subject is taken, we require a pass in the practical science element, alongside the achievement of the A-Level at the stated grade.

 Extended Project Qualification - Whilst we recognise the value, effort and enthusiasm applicants make in the Extended Project, we do not currently include this as part of our offer making.
 We do however encourage you to provide further information on your project in your personal statement and if invited, at interview.

-GCSE: English Language at grade C or above (or an appropriate English language qualification), plus grade B in Mathematics and Science or equivalent.
+GCSE: English Language at grade C or above (or an appropriate English language qualification), plus grade B in Mathematics and Science.

 Access to HE Diploma